 Lastly on this issue, I think it would be more satisfying in terms of explanation to partition these two components of hybrid fitness (lag load and variance load), as only the former is strictly caused by segregation variance (constant across environments, and thus described as intrinsic load in Chevin et al 2014), while the latter is caused by environment-specific deviations of the mean phenotype from the optimum (extrinsic load).
 It is an interesting point that segregation variance also modulates the extrinsic effect of mean deviations from the optimum (as explained above), but I would find the analysis of the process much more illuminating if these two components were partitioned.

 We thank the reviewer for this detailed explanation and we have made some changes in response.
 First respectfully disagree that the explanation of a ‘fitness valley’ is misplaced.
-Imagine beetle populations that specialize on willow or birch.
+Imagine two sympatric beetle populations that specialize on willow or birch, respectively.
 Hybrids may not be able to perform well on either.
-Although though a hybrid cannot exist in both environments simultaneously, it is still in an area of phenotype space that is lower than parents.
+Thus even if individuals can choose which environment (tree) to reside in, hybrids may have lower mean fitness than either parent.

 We also think it’s important to emphasize that ‘variance load’ in the strictest sense does not always exist in our model.
 Variance load does exist when the hybrid population is on the optimum and there is therefore no lag load.
 Therefore any and all variance is ‘load’.
-However, under divergent selection (actually any angle other than 0°) as the reviewer accurately notes whether segregation variance is beneficial greatly depends on segregation variance.
+However, under divergent selection (actually any angle other than 0°), as the reviewer accurately notes, whether segregation variance is beneficial or a ‘load’ depends on the amount of segregation variance.

-Our new simulation occur under conditions that allow us to evaluate the reviewer’s suggestion that segregation variance improves mean fitness under divergent selection only when d > 1/sqrt(s).
-Holding d at 1, we use an s 0.1, 1, and 10 which gives d < 1/sqrt(s), d = 1/sqrt(s) and d > 1/sqrt(s).
+Our new simulations occur under conditions that allow us to evaluate the reviewer’s suggestion that segregation variance improves mean fitness under divergent selection only when d > 1/sqrt(s).
+Holding d at 1, we use an s of 0.1, 1, and 10 which gives d < 1/sqrt(s), d = 1/sqrt(s) and d > 1/sqrt(s).
 Therefore if this holds we would expect our result to not occur under weak selection and occur most strongly under strong selection.
 Our new simulations reveal that … FILL IN AFTER SIMS FINISH RUNNING

-With respect to partitioning ‘lag’ load from ‘variance’ load we agree with the reviewer but make one small difference: we think it would be most useful to plot the ‘lag’ load against the observed hybrid fitness, which differs from the ‘lag’ load only because of variance.
+With respect to partitioning ‘lag’ load from ‘variance’ load we agree with the reviewer but make one small difference: we think it would be most useful to plot the ‘lag’ load against the observed hybrid fitness, which differs from the ‘lag’ load only because of variance (which may or may not be a ‘load’).
 Accordingly, we plot the observed lag load of each for the relevant conditions in Fig. 4A.
 Essentially, for each simulation we calculate the mean hybrid phenotype and then determine its fitness.
 See the dashed line in the revised Fig. 4A.

-We note that in our original submission we do say that, as the reviewer says, our conclusion about segregation variance and mean hybrid fitness under divergent selection is not expected to be universal (line 373-377).
-We revised our manuscript and reference new simulations conducted in response to reviewer We hope that our additional simulations under a wide range of parameters
+We note that in our original submission we do say that, as the reviewer says, our conclusion about segregation variance and mean hybrid fitness under divergent selection is not expected to be universal – at higher dimensions greater segregation variance can be deleterious (line 373-377).
+We revised our manuscript and reference new simulations conducted in response to reviewer at higher dimensions… We hope that our additional simulations under a wide range of parameters …

 About the contribution of the angle of divergence to parallel evolution from standing variation, the whole story is in fact probably more complicated than your explanations (289-309), as it also depends on the sequence of mutations that fix.